esentri/domainlifecycles/getting-started/scenario/c2_config.md

 ---

-Covered topics: Auto-Configuration
+**Covered topics:** Auto-Configuration

 ---

-Before we dive into domain modeling, let’s take a quick look at how DLC integrates into our project.
+Before we dive deep into domain modeling, let’s take a quick look at how DLC integrates into our project.

 ## Auto-Configuration